-Passenger dies after a medical emergency on a United flight; the CDC wants to reach fellow passengers
+Passenger dies after a medical emergency on a United flight.
+Now the CDC wants to reach fellow passengers.

 The passenger had filled out a required checklist before flying, saying he had not tested positive for the novel coronavirus and did not have symptoms.
 United says now that “it is apparent the passenger wrongly acknowledged this requirement.”

-United referred questions about the man’s coronavirus status to the CDC, which did not immediately respond to a request for comment.
+United referred questions about the man’s coronavirus status to the CDC.

+“CDC is in the process of collecting information and proceeding according to our standard operating procedures to determine if further public health action is appropriate,” spokeswoman Caitlin Shockey said in an email.
+“To protect the privacy of the individual, we are not providing this information to the public.”

 Some social media users who said they were also on the flight reported that the man’s wife said he had symptoms of the virus, including loss of taste and smell.
 United said that despite people overhearing that information, no medical professionals confirmed that the man had the coronavirus at the time.